Installing GOAD on VMware ESXi with Kali Linux

 Fix Ruby Dependency Issue

-plugin.
+Fix a problem with the dotenv gem used by the vagrant-env plugin.
 This command is from the known HashiCorp issue:

 sudo sed -i -e 's/exists?/exist?/g' /root/.vagrant.d/gems/3.3.8/gems/dotenv-0.11.1/lib/dotenv.rb